xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 bond-create network-uuid=network_uuid pif-uuids=pif_uuid_1,pif_uuid_2,...
 ```

-Create a bonded network interface on the network specified from a list of existing PIF objects.
+Create a bonded network interface on the network specified from a list of existing <abbr title="Physical Interface">PIF</abbr> objects.
 The command fails in any of the following cases:

--   If PIFs are in another bond already
+-   If <abbr title="Physical Interface">PIF</abbr> are in another bond already
 -   If any member has a VLAN tag set
--   If the referenced PIFs are not on the same XCP-ng server
+-   If the referenced <abbr title="Physical Interface">PIF</abbr> are not on the same XCP-ng server
--   If fewer than 2 PIFs are supplied
+-   If fewer than 2 <abbr title="Physical Interface">PIF</abbr> are supplied

 ### `bond-destroy`